UR Dodgeball Rules

 - IF A PLAYER IS HIT IN THE HEAD AS A RESULT OF DUCKING OR DEFLECTION – THE PERSON HIT IS ELIMINATED AND THE THROWER RECEIVES NO PENALTY.

 - Players that are eliminated are able to return if a teammate catches a ball as mentioned previously.
 Players must return in the order in which they were eliminated – first off is first back on.
 Once a player has moved off the court and touched the wall, they are then eligible to come back into the game if one of their teammates catch a ball.
-If the player is still in the act of leaving the court (i.e. has not touched the wall in the designated area where players go when they are eliminated) when a ball is caught, he/she is NOT eligible to come back into the game.
+If the player is still in the act of leaving the court (i.e. has not touched the wall in the designated area where players go when they are eliminated) when a ball is caught, they are NOT eligible to come back into the game.

 - Ten second rule – no player can hold a ball for more than 10 seconds.
 If they do so, then they are eliminated.
 ALL BALLS MUST BE THROWN FORWARD AND PAST THE DEAD ZONE.
+In a 1 vs 1 situation, the player must throw the ball towards an opponent (but it does not have to cross the dead zone as players in a 1 vs 1 scenario can pick a ball up on either side).
+In a 1 vs 1 situation, a player may not drop a ball to try and catch a ball, the ball must still be throw/directed at their opponent.

 - Players must throw the ball forward.
 If a player throws a ball and hits their own player (friendly fire) their own player is out.